Ricknard74/Consumption/README.md

-An expansive vore mod for Crusader Kings 3
+An expansive vore mod for Crusader Kings 3 - Heavy Work in Progress

+Credit to Bloodborn for inspiring this mod

 **Install Instructions**